Antagon Side Effects

 Generic Name: ganirelix

-Note: This page contains information about the side effects of ganirelix.
-Some of the dosage forms included on this document may not apply to the brand name Antagon.
+Note: This document contains side effect information about ganirelix.
+Some of the dosage forms listed on this page may not apply to the brand name Antagon.

 For the Consumer

 Applies to ganirelix: subcutaneous solution